liamoconnor87/local_directory/testing.md

 *As a User, I would like a Search Tool, so I can search the database for a specific business in my area.*
 ------
 ![image](README_files/images/searchtool.png)
-- The search tool is accessbile from the index page and results page.
+- The search tool is accessible from the index page and results page.
 - The User can enter a type of business and post code.
-- The User will be able to search the databse by clicking the 'Search' button.
+- The User will be able to search the database by clicking the 'Search' button.
 - The User will be able to reset the search by clicking the 'Reset' button
-- Hovering over the each button, changes its appearance.
+- Hovering over each button, changes its appearance.
 Combinations of Green and White.
 - Clicking Search the business cards will be displayed underneath the search tool in relevant order.

 This testing also applies to these User Stories -

-***As a User, I would like a Search Button so I can search the database.***
+***As a User, I would like a Search Button, so I can search the database.***

 ***As a User, I would like there to be a reset button on the search tool, should I want to start my search again.***